nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:keyboard: Examples:**<br>

 * `listc` followed by `deletec 2`<br>
-  Deletes the 2nd customer in the address book.
+  Deletes the 2nd customer in LoyaltyLift.

 * `findc Betsy` followed by `deletec 1`<br>
   Deletes the 1st customer in the results of the `findc` command.